danelh/test/b.md

 Unfortunately, the cases different conjugation of the _same_ type, are overlooked by the Trainer.
 Example to this is the verb [_edo_](https://en.wiktionary.org/wiki/edo#Latin) that has two different  conjugation tables of the third conjugation-type.
 In such cases the Trainer will have only one verb with parentheses, and will take the correct answer from the **second** table, so for" _edo(third)_" and "_indicative active perfect 1st singular_" the correct answer would be _edidi_ (meaning I produced) and not _edi_ (meaning I ate).

-To sum everything up, we can look at the verb [_sero_](https://en.wiktionary.org/wiki/sero#Latin) which has 3 distinct conjugation: two of them of the third type, while the other is of the first.
+To sum everything up, we can look at the verb [_sero_](https://en.wiktionary.org/wiki/sero#Latin) which has 3 distinct conjugations: two of them of the third type, while the other is of the first.
 The Trainer will split this verb into two: one of the first conjugation-type and the other of third conjugation-type (the second table will be selected).

 ### Verb Selection
 There are 3 ways to select verb to practice on: